ThirVondukr/passlib/docs/lib/passlib.ext.django.rst

     This plugin should be considered "release candidate" quality.
     It works, and has good unittest coverage, but has seen only limited real-world use.
 Please report any issues.
-    It has been tested with Django 1.6 - 1.8.
+    It has been tested with Django 1.8 - 1.9.

+    (Support for Django 1.0 - 1.7 was dropped after Passlib 1.6).

 Installation
 =============